Best Floats and Weights Setup For Float Fishing Rivers

 Sitting perfectly usually means only an inch or two of the float is sticking up out of the water.

-Many floats have lines on the floats or color separations which help you determine where the float should be sitting.
+Many floats have lines on the floats or color separations, which help you determine where the float should be sitting.

 Even clear floats usually have some sort of indicator of where the water level should come to.
-I would say, only 10 to 15 percent of length of your float should be sticking out of the water.
+I would say, only 10 to 15 percent of the length of your float should be sticking out of the water.

-A clients fighting a big steelhead using the right floats and weights setup
+My client fighting a big steelhead using the right floats and weights setup

 As an example, an orange top float should probably be sunk to where the float goes from orange to black, clear, or brown, or whatever the lower float color is.

-To sink it to that level you need to have enough weight.
+To sink it to that level, you need to have enough weight.

 Float Color